 - If your industry’s CPL is significantly higher (for e.g., IT & Services at $370 vs Media & Publishing at $191), remember that you can’t compare apples to oranges.
-Lower CPL can be the result of any number of things: perhaps their industry is less competitive.
-Less competition leads to lower cost per clicks and a lower cost per lead.
-Or the value of the lead is lower than yours.
+Lower CPL can be the result of any number of things (perhaps their industry is less competitive).
+Less competition leads to lower cost per clicks and a lower cost per lead; or the value of the lead is lower than yours.
 Don’t base your marketing spend on someone else’s leads; focus on your own business first.

 For full details of the data including number of leads, sales opportunities, and customers generated, you can download the full study here.

-How to Reduce Your CPL
+How to Reduce Your Average Cost Per Lead

 - Thoughtfully editorialized social media content across your chosen social media channels, offering great content to your customers on a daily basis;